openstack/puppet-nova/README.md

 * Major release for OpenStack Havana.
 * Removed api-paste.ini configuration.
+* Adds support for live migrations with using the libvirt Nova driver.
 * Fixed bug to ensure keystone endpoint is set before service is started.
+* Fixed nova-spiceproxy support on Ubuntu.

 **2.2.0**